Foumart Games Blog

 Check out my new game Formation Absent - a turn-based tactical puzzle, which is easy to win but hard to master.
 A game that is only 13 kilobytes, submission in JS13K competition.
 Theme of the competition this year is "Lost".
 As per Compo rules the game is contained in 13kb archive and includes 13 stages and a level editor.
 The game also keeps your game progress and score through utilizing URL vars.
 Here is an example of the gameplay:..

 When creating a flash game for the web it's crucial to know the domain the game SWF is being loaded from.
 There are numerous ways to embed a SWF in a website and the different methods of obtaining the domain name at run-time are giving different values.
 For example a game could be hosted in sourcedomain.com but displayed in a web page at another domain, say hotlinkingdomain.com.
 In this case there is one method to obtain the domain that is hosting the SWF and other methods of obtaining the domain that is embedding (hot linking) that SWF...

-As I was digging around the allowNetworking setting and how to determine if it's allowed inside flash at runtime, I decided to go deeper and catch other types of embedding restrictions, like the allowScriptAccess parameter.
+As I was digging around the allowNetworking setting and how the SWF can determine it at runtime, I decided to go deeper and catch other types of embedding restrictions, like the allowScriptAccess parameter.
 I've seen sites that block outgoing links of certain flash files - in most cases flash games are prevented to access the web, resulting in negative effect over their authors - the game developers...